Posted by Kevin Vaughan on Mon, Mar 25, 2019 @ 02:54 PM

 Click Here to Schedule Your Free Consultation Call

-When searching the best plotter for GIS map printing, it’s important to look at all of the factors surrounding your print needs.
-Geographic Information Systems, or GIS, is a computer system that allows you visualize all kinds of large, quantitative data.
+When searching for the best plotter for GIS map printing, looking at all the factors surrounding your print needs is essential.
+Geographic Information Systems, or GIS, is a computer system that allows you to visualize extensive, quantitative data.

 That is why GIS data is typically displayed on maps.
-But, because GIS information usually revolves around big data, printing those files can be much more demanding than a typical CAD file; there is a lot more information to process.
+But, because GIS information usually revolves around big data, printing those files can be much more demanding than a typical CAD file; there is much more information to process.

-In fact, some GIS files can easily exceed the 100MB file size.
-So, in order to find the best plotter for GIS printing, you really need to know all the aspects of the source file and the expectations of the final product.
+Some GIS files can easily exceed the 100MB file size.
+So, to find the best plotter for GIS printing, you need to know all the aspects of the source file and the expectations of the final product.

 what-is-the-best-plotter-for-gis

-GIS managers and operators spend countless hours manipulating layers of imagery and data in order to produce intelligent maps that enable fast and accurate decision making.
+GIS managers and operators spend countless hours manipulating imagery and data layers to produce intelligent maps that enable fast and accurate decision-making.

-But when it comes to printing maps, GIS managers and operators are often hampered by the inherent limitations found with legacy or entry-level large format color printers.
+But when it comes to printing maps, GIS managers and operators are often hampered by the inherent limitations of legacy or entry-level large-format color printers.

 For example, to speed up processing, they may scale back details in the image by removing layers of information so the printer can't handle the file size, detail, and depth.